 - vague or unexplained physical problems – for example, tummy aches and headaches

 Your child might experience more than one symptom of depression.
-The depression might be ongoing, or might appear to come and go over a period of weeks or even months.
+The symptoms might be ongoing, or might appear to come and go over a period of weeks or even months.

 School problems or behavioural changes might mask an underlying mental health problem.
 That’s why it’s important to seek help from a health professional if you have any concerns about your child’s emotions or behaviour.

-Risk factors for depression are thought to include:
+Risk factors for teenage depression are thought to include:

 - factors that are individual to your child, such as being highly anxious or sensitive or having low self-esteem